A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

 \subsubsection{Neuroscience}

-As biology tends to deal with very complex systems, decompositions are ubiquitous.
-The history of neuroscience can accordingly be described by evolving views on what the appropriate decomposition of the brain is: from neurons, to neural circuits, to hierarchical structures, to the currently popular approach that focuses on different spatial and functional regions \cite{bechtel2002decomposing}.
-To describe the correlations and higher-order relationships between parts of the brain, both the classical approach to higher-order information theory, as well as the PID are commonly used, reflecting concurrent use of both the powerset and redundancy decomposition \cite{erramuzpe2015identification,ince2017statistical,wibral2017quantifying,sherrill2021partial,newman2022revealing}
+The history of neuroscience can accordingly be described by evolving views on what the appropriate mereological decomposition of the brain is: from neurons, minicolumns, neural circuits, and hierarchical structures, to the currently popular approach that focuses on different spatial and functional regions \cite{bechtel2002decomposing,sporns2005human}.
+To describe the correlations and higher-order relationships between parts of the brain, both the classical approach to higher-order information theory and the PID are commonly used, reflecting concurrent use of both the powerset and redundancy mereology \cite{erramuzpe2015identification,ince2017statistical,wibral2017quantifying,sherrill2021partial,newman2022revealing}